eliasdabbas/advertools/docs/_build/html/_sources/index.rst.txt

 multiple SERPs at once, gain insights from large social media posts, and get productive as an online marketer.

-If these are things you interested in, then this package might make your life a little easier.
+If these are things you are interested in, then this package might make your life a little easier.

 .. toctree::
    :maxdepth: 2
+   :titlesonly:

    About advertools <readme>
    Generate SEM Keywords <advertools.kw_generate>